jdonlan/java-dev/storage/sqlite_in_android.md

 ###delete()
 The delete method works identical same as update, without the updated values parameter, as delete statements cannot target individual fields, but only entire rows.

+###query()
+There are several forms of this method, we'll focus on the one with eight parameters: table name, columns, WHERE clause, WHERE clause arguments, GROUP BY clause, HAVING clause, ORDER BY clause, and LIMIT clause.
+All of these clauses are formatted without the actual associated keyword.
+If you do not need a specific clause, pass in null.
+The query() method returns a Cursor object.